aditya-trivedi/NMIT_Alumni_list_for_referral/Alumni.md

-## Alumunis of Nitte Meenakshi Intitute of Technology
+## Alumni of Nitte Meenakshi Intitute of Technology

 ---